A Tidy Data Structure and Visualisations for Multiple Variable Correlations and Other Pairwise Scores: Acknowledgement

 \section{Acknowledgement}

-This publication has emanated from research supported by a grant from Science Foundation Ireland under Grant number 18/CRT/6049.
-For the purpose of Open Access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
+This publication has emanated from research supported in part by a grant from Taighde Eireann -- Research Ireland under Grant number 18/CRT/6049.
+For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission